CaioCeretta/Ignite-Node-Trilha-2023/03-api-solid/Docker.readme.md

 ## What is Docker?

+a Docker container is best described as "an isolated application with its dependencies."

+Docker containers are a form of operating-system-level virtualization that allows packaging and running an application along with its dependencies, such as libraries and other components necessary for its execution, in an isolated environment.
+This means Docker containers encapsulate the application and its dependencies in a single, consistent environment, making it easier to deploy and run across different environments, from development to production.

 Docker is an essential tool, mainly for who work with the back-end, particularly for deploying an application.
 Now we are going to use it locally for our app development.
 With it we will be able to run the postgres db without having to install anything.
 It is mostly utilized in the production environment, because it will facilitate the deploy of our app.